singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 **Solution #2: Check if the two strings have identical character counts.**

-We can also use the definition of a permutation-two words with the same character counts-to imple­ ment this algorithm.
+We can also use the definition of a permutation-two words with the same character counts-to implement this algorithm.
 We simply iterate through this code, counting how many times each character appears.
 Then, afterwards, we compare the two arrays.

 ```java
 1 	boolean permutation(String  s,  String  t)  {